Asriel-Dremurr1/HKCU_reg_file_use_ps/README.md

 ## 📝 How It Works

+0. Log Off from other Users.
+Else the registry may apply to another user.
 1. Verifies that the script is running as Administrator
 2. Resolves the target user’s SID
 3. Locates the user's profile directory and `NTUSER.DAT`